And I wanted to, I don't normally have a show for tonight.

 Right.

-And the average life expectancy for a white person in Africa in the 19th century was 16 to 18 months, because I mean, I mean, you name it, right?
+And the average life expectancy for a white person in Africa in the 19th century was 16 to 18 months because, I mean, I mean, you name it, right?

-Typhus, sleeping sickness, malaria, bad lettuce.
+Typhus, sleeping sickness, malaria.

-And so it was so legal.
+And so it was illegal.

-So yeah, so that's just basically the argument that if somebody comes to England and is it's legal, then they become British, and then it's not foreign occupation.
+So, yeah, so that's just basically the argument that if somebody comes to England and it's legal, then they become British.

-It's if a someone from India who becomes British attacks a British guy and kills him, it's just British on British violence, right?
+It's if someone from India who becomes British attacks a British guy and kills him, it's just British on British violence, right?

 British guy attacks British guy and kills British guy.